 The Call Stack area shows you where you came from to get to your current point in the code.
 The top function is where you currently are, the function below the top is the one that called the current function, and so on.
 Clicking on any function in the call stack will change the scope information so that it is relevant to that function.

 These are breakpoints that cannot be resolved by the debugger.
 The most likely cause of an unresolved breakpoint is putting a breakpoint on code that is not part of the project on which the debugger process is attached.
+For some languages, this can also indicate that the program was built without debug symbols (check your compiler flags!), or that the symbols are missing or do not match the binary being debugged.

 The Watch Expressions area is for you to keep track of the values of global and local variables.
 To add a new value to track, enter it in the